 How can you rebuild your business to profitability through these challenging times?
 Here are some preparatory steps you can take.

-Some sectors and businesses were able to enjoy a welcome boost from the lifting of the Coronavirus lockdown over the summer, but with cases again on the rise restrictions are being tightened in certain places.
-This article looks at how the stepped lifting of lockdown is affecting businesses and what questions business owners should be asking themselves in order to succeed.
+Some sectors and businesses were able to enjoy a welcome boost from the lifting of the Coronavirus lockdown over the summer, but with cases again on the rise, the landscape and guidance is constantly changing.
+This article covers the questions business owners should be asking themselves in order to survive and succeed in 2021.

 What strategic planning should be business owners be doing?

-With the above prospects in mind, the continuing of social distancing, and a stepped lifting of lockdown (but with localised restrictions in places), what should business owners be doing to prepare?
+With the above prospects in mind, what should business owners be doing to prepare?
 Here are some questions, the answers to which may assist:

 1. The Economic environment